thespacedoctor/qubits/README.md

         setenv PYSYN_CDBS "/Volumes/hdd/project_archive/work_archive/reference/synphot_data"

 I haven't tested this on other machines so let me know what goes wrong with the installation!

-If you want to tinker with the code and install qubits as a development package, then clone the project using this command:

-    git clone git@github.com:thespacedoctor/qubits.git <folder_name>

-and then `cd <folder_name>` and:

-    python setup.py develop

 ## Usage